carlosschults/my-blog-source/_posts/2017-12-20-csharp-8-features.md

 ---
-title: C# 8.0 Features: A Glimpse of the Future
+title: "C# 8.0 Features: A Glimpse of the Future"
 ref: csharp8
 lang: en
 layout: post